-In 2022, more than 3900 campsites were equipped with a swimming pool, i.e. almost half of the campsites in France.
+In 2026, 3,900 campsites will have a swimming pool, representing more than half of all campsites in France.

 Swimming pools on campsites are considered as "private swimming pools for collective use", as are those in hotels, villages and holiday homes.